What Is Epigenetics?

 Epigenetics For Sleep Apnea And Sleep Breathing Problems

 If you suffer from sleep apnea or sleep breathing problems related to your airway, epigenetic dentistry can help.
 Sleep breathing problems and obstructive sleep apnea occur when the muscles in the throat collapse when you sleep and the tongue falls out of position.
 This then creates an airway obstruction.
 Oftentimes, the tongue falls out of position because of an underdeveloped jaw.
 Undeveloped jaws often don’t create enough room for the tongue to rest comfortably.

 By using epigenetics, we can fully develop the jawbones to make room for the tongue to rest comfortably.
 This can eliminate the obstruction to your airway when you sleep and thus eliminate sleep apnea or sleep breathing problems.
 You will no longer need to use an oral appliance or CPAP machine to sleep at night.

 Want to learn more about epigenetic dentistry at Massa Dental Center and find out if it can benefit your smile?
-Contact our dental office in Naples by calling (239) 597-7333 to schedule an appointment.
+Contact our Neuromuscular dentists in Naples by calling (239) 597-7333 to schedule an appointment.